The Girl on the Water Buffalo

 When the girl arrived, much astonished was the youngest son to see that she was none other than the girl he had fallen in love with - the poor farmer's daughter!

 Everyone was shocked and none more so than the father.
 Even more astounding was that his young guest was known for her skill in training water buffalos, a fearsome task even to experienced farmers.
-Given her good reputation and the cleverness she had shown in solving his riddles, and also seeing his son happier than he had been for months and the girl apparently just as eager for the match, the nobleman agreed to allow the marriage to go forward.
+Given her good reputation and the cleverness she had shown in solving his riddles, not to mention her skill in taming water buffalos, and also in seeing his son happier than he had been for months and the girl seemingly just as eager for the match, the nobleman agreed to allow the marriage to go forward.

 As there was no mother in the house, and the three older daughters-in-law were simply not up to the task of running a household, and since the new daughter-in-law had shown herself to be possessed of extraordinary wisdom, the father decided that she should be the head of household.
 "I hope I won't regret this decision," he thought to himself.